 Instead of paying by check, you can have your premium automatically withdrawn from your bank account or charged directly to your credit card.
 Automatic deductions or charges will be made monthly, on or around the first of each month.
-If you want to pay your premiums by either of these methods, call Customer Service.
+If you want to pay your premiums by either of these methods, visit MutualofOmahaRx.com, or call Customer Service.